 The best at-home spin bikes at every price

-This basic bike will give you as close to an in-class experience as possible for less than $500.
-It's got a steel frame, basic pedals, and felt resistance, and Beggan calls it the "best performing budget bike I've ridden."
-It's got a lighter flywheel, which means it offers fewer resistance options for advanced riders, and the handlebars aren't quite as ergonomically friendly as those on the more expensive bikes.
-While it does come with a monitor, it doesn't give you a whole lot of data about your ride, but it will help you track your RPMs as you spin.
+This basic bike will give you as close to an in-class experience as possible for just over $600.
+It’s got a lighter flywheel, which means it offers fewer resistance options for advanced riders, and the handlebars aren’t quite as ergonomically friendly as those on the more expensive bikes.
+While it does come with a monitor, it doesn’t give you a whole lot of data about your ride, but it will help you track your RPMs as you spin.